 |Nordik Platform Bed||Position of the legs creates a unique floating look||$282|

-No matter how you use it, the solid wood slats of the Amerisleep Mattress Foundation will keep your body weight evenly distributed, ensuring that the mattress doesn’t develop sagging or indentations.
-Each slat is also wrapped in durable, non-slip fabric to keep your mattress firmly in place throughout the night.
+The solid wood slats of the Amerisleep Platform Bed will keep your body weight evenly distributed, ensuring that the mattress doesn’t develop sagging or indentations.
+Each slat is also oversized and surrounded by side rails to keep your mattress firmly in place throughout the night.

-The entire Amerisleep Foundation can be assembled within minutes and requires no tools.
-With the legs, the bed frame is 13.5 inches tall.
-Without the legs, the height is 8.5 inches.
+The entire Amerisleep Platform Bed can be assembled within minutes and requires no tools.
+The bed frame is 13.5 inches tall.
 The Amerisleep foundation is available in six different sizes—twin, twin XL, full, queen, king, and California king.

-Each Amerisleep Mattress Foundation comes with a 1-year warranty, covering manufacturing defects, such as rips in the fabric or breaks and dents in the wood.
+Each Amerisleep Platform Bed comes with a 1-year warranty, covering manufacturing defects, such as rips in the fabric or breaks and dents in the wood.